 However, an archived customer can return to active status if they meet the conditions for an automation campaign (e.g. they abandon a cart or qualify for a post-purchase follow up) or make a purchase from your store.
-They will then receive the associated automation or transactional email and, if they'd previously opted in to receive marketing emails, can start receiving broadcast emails again.
+They will then receive the associated automation email or order receipt and, if they'd previously opted in to receive marketing emails, can start receiving broadcast emails again.
 Those reactivated contacts will then start counting toward your billing again.

 Note: If you archive a contact in the middle of an automation campaign (e.g. between when they receive the first and second email), they will be exited from the campaign and won't receive subsequent emails.